 Lee Knight and Dana have very different attitudes towards finances and their future.
 They make a good living but don't have enough money to pay the bills, so they've come to Suze for a plan.

 Sara, who's 43, asks Suze if she can afford to spend $23,600 on a 2011 inherited muscle car.

-Patricia, who's 54, asks Suze if she can afford to spend $55,000 to take a sabbatical and travel through Central and South America.
+Patricia, who's 57, asks Suze if she can afford to spend $20,000 to take a 13-day United Kingdom, coast-to-coast hiking tour.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.